-Registration for audit status in a course must be done before the end of the first week of class.
-All students taking a course for credit are given priority in registration over audit students.
-Upon completion of the course, the instructor will assign an "H" grade if the agreed upon expectations are met, a "K" if they are not.
+Registration for audit status in a course must be completed only during late registration (during the first week of the term) and must be the original enrollment in the class.
+Changes from credit to audit are not permitted.
+All students taking a course for credit are given priority in registration.

+Upon completion of the course, the instructor will assign

+an "H" grade if the agreed upon expectations are met, and a "K" if they are not.